 My presentations have been written from my own experience of living in Egypt and the realization of how vast and unique is the history of this ancient land.
 I was overawed to discover that the empire of ancient Egypt lasted an incredible 3000 years.
 My talks are an attempt to help the listener make sense of this complex and enduring history – and to enjoy the process.

-I deliver my presentations to a wide range of societies, clubs and groups across a wide area.
+I deliver my presentations to a wide range of societies, clubs and groups across a wide area; and as a speaker on Cruise Liners – see Cruises.

 University of Bristol: Egypt Society of Bristol